apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

-                        during collection dump (could be useful if it is required to change something in manually in the already downloaded file)
+                        during collection dump (could be useful if it is required to change something in manually in the already downloaded file) --skip-index-size     Skip index size check for check-shards or check- backup-shards
+  --skip-warnings       Pass check-shards or check-backup-shards even if there
+                        are warnings
 ```

 #### <a id="migration-config-generator">Solr Migration Config Generator Script</a>